openstack-archive/congress/doc/source/user/cloudservices.rst

     def test_update_from_datasource(self):

-The first thing the method does is set the return value of self.driver.glance.images.list() to self.mock_images[‘images’].
+The first thing the method does is set the return value of self.driver.glance.images.list() to self.mock_images['images'].
 Then it calls update_from_datasource() in the usual way, which translates self.mock_images['images'] into tables and stores the result into the driver's self.state dictionary.

 .. code-block:: python